pythonanywhere/help_pages/articles/MySQLDatabaseSize.md

 ##How do I find out how large my MySQL database is?

 To find out how much space the current database is using, start a MySQL console on the database in question, then run this:

+    :::sql
     SELECT table_schema "Database Name"
          , SUM(data_length + index_length) / (1024 * 1024) "Database Size in MB"
     FROM information_schema.TABLES